 Photorespiration is the respiratory process occurs in chloroplast of the plant in presence of light, when the enzyme RUBP combines with O2 instead of CO2.
 It is considered as a wasteful process in plants where ¾ th of the carbon is recovered as 3-phosphoglycerate and the remaining carbon is released as CO2 (Sage et al., 2012).
 Even though it is a wasteful process, photorespiration protects the plant from abiotic stress conditions (i.e drought, heat, light stress etc) (Voss et al., 2013).
 Under high light intensity and partial closure of stomata, photorespiration aids in dissipation of excess energy and protects the photosynthetic apparatus from photo-oxidative damage and also the plant from photoinhibition process (Huang et.al., 2015).

+Author please address this title with some data or graghs.

 PHOTOSYNTHETIC AND RESPIRATORY PATHWAY OF C3 PLANTS: